310mc/https-310mc.github.io-tl/source/_posts/scout/hurray_normal_day.md

 </div>

 {% bubble Midori %}
-(Okay… Instead of throwing my arm, I’m supposed to try shooting by using my wrist and fingertips… like this?
+<th>(Okay… Instead of throwing my arm, I’m supposed to try shooting by using my wrist and fingertips… like this?</th>

-Mm~… Like I thought, there's still something off about it…
+<th>Mm~… Like I thought, there's still something off about it…</th>

-Maybe being overly conscious made me use too much force, so for the next shot I won't think at all…
+<th>Maybe being overly conscious made me use too much force, so for the next shot I won't think at all…</th>

-Here we go… Ahh, I was so focused on not thinking at all, I forgot the pointers I’m supposed to follow…)
+<th>Here we go… Ahh, I was so focused on not thinking at all, I forgot the pointers I’m supposed to follow…)</th>
 {% endbubble %}

 {% img /img/es/scoutstory/hurraynormal/1_2.jpg %}